Low Activity Tritium Detection in CCDs Using Deep Learning Techniques: Simulations

 We conducted simulations of tritium-containing ice layers of varying thicknesses placed directly on the CCD surface.
 As beta particles are emitted isotropically within the ice, only a fraction reach the detector with sufficient energy to register a signal.

 Fig.~\ref{fig:ice-layer} shows the energy deposition spectrum in the CCD for different ice thicknesses.
 For very thin layers (0.1-0.2\,\si{\micro\meter}), the number of detected events scales approximately linearly with thickness.
 However, as the ice layer exceeds a few micrometers, we observe diminishing returns in detection efficiency.
-This occurs because the range of low-energy beta particles from tritium decay is limited in ice, with most particles unable to escape layers thicker than approximately 6\,\si{\micro\meter}.
+This occurs because the range of low-energy beta particles from tritium decay is limited in ice, similar to the penetration depth data (brown triangles) in Fig.~\ref{fig:ranges_data} for silicon.
+Beta particles emitted deeper in the ice are stopped within the ice itself before reaching the CCD surface.
 The 100\,\si{\micro\meter} ice layer shows nearly identical performance to the 3\,\si{\micro\meter} layer, indicating that additional thickness beyond this point primarily contributes self-absorption rather than increased detection probability.
 For an adequately thick ice sample, the expected rate of tritium events is simply determined by the tritium concentration in the original sample.
 For layers of ice of at least 3\,\si{\micro\meter} thickness over the area of the CCD, the total count rate will be about 1.57~counts per hour per mBq/µl of tritium in the water sample.
 We call this factor the tritium deposition factor, $f_{t}$.
 This factor is a convenient way to express the probability for a tritium beta ray to deposit charge in the sensitive volume of the CCD.
 For an ice layer of exactly 3~microns thickness, the average probability is about 1.5\%, though it varies significantly throughout the ice.

 Depending on the tritium concentration that can be achieved during sample preparation and the surface area of the CCD, these results give an estimate of the expected tritium count rate that can be achieved with this method.